 - “Opposites Attract”: People with ADHD are attracted to “organized” and joyless workers bees who can keep the trains running for the both of them and who in turn are drawn to their free-spirited ADHD partner’s spontaneity and sense of fun.

-Note: These two stereotypes, despite being entirely contradictory, echoed with equal certitude through the ADHD community while I was researching my first book.
+These two stereotypes are entirely contradictory.
+Yet, they echoed with equal certitude through the ADHD community while I was researching my first book—and still today.
 Sure, couples fitting both stereotypes turned up in my local and online discussion groups.
 Yet, between those two extremes lay the teeming variety of human individuals and their relationships.

 As I like to say, “People with ADHD are just like all other humans, only more so.”
 And the same is true for relationships in which one or both partners have ADHD: They struggle with the same issues that challenge all couples, only more so.